 Kalgoorlie 72-Hour Rest Stop

 Right in the heart of Kalgoorlie is the 72-hour rest stop.
-It’s easily accessible but is only to be used by RVs or self-contained vehicles, so no camping in tents or campers.
+It’s easily accessible but is only for use by RVs or self-contained vehicles, so camping in tents or campers is not permitted.

 Toilets are here for day use, and there are plenty of bins around and potable water for you to fill water containers.

 If you need a coffee fix in the morning, Queen Bee Coffee has a truck serving from 5.30 am.
-This is a very popular coffee truck as there are not only park walkers, but miner’s buses taking them to work, so be prepared to wait an extra few minutes for your order.
+This is a very popular coffee truck, as it serves not only park walkers but also miners’ buses taking them to work, so be prepared to wait an extra few minutes for your order.

 Where It Is